Rakı: History

 Where or when raki was first produced is unknown.
 It is first mentioned by the Ottoman explorer Evliya Çelebi during his travels in 1630.
 In his Book of Travels he reports that ancient people produced their own raki in small towns.

 Until the last decades of the 19th century, the production of raki was done exclusively "at home", ie there was no mass industrial production.
 Colorless alcoholic beverages had long been consumed throughout the Mediterranean, known by various names: tsipouro, raki, arak, grappa.
 These are distilled from the by-products of wine, exploiting the vineyard as much as possible.

 In the Ottoman Empire, until the 19th century, meyhanes run by Rûm (Greeks) and Albanians would mainly serve wine along with meze, due to religious restrictions imposed by various sultans.

 During this period, rakı was produced by distillation of grape pomace (cibre) obtained during wine fermentation.
 When the amount of pomace was not sufficient, alcohol imported from Europe would be added.
 If aniseed was not added, it would take the name düz rakı ('straight rakı'), whereas rakı prepared with the addition of gum mastic was named sakız rakısı ('gum rakı') or mastikha (μαστίχη).

 Some people state that the alcoholic beverage of Raki was made in eastern Anatolia from figs and other fruits that tasted like grapes.
 This alternative recipe in raki and raki culture was made due to certain economic challenges.

 With the collapse of the Ottoman Empire and the establishment of the modern-day Republic of Turkey, grape-based rakı began to be distilled by the state-owned spirits monopoly Tekel, with the first factory production taking place in 1944 in İzmir.
 With increasing sugar beet production, Tekel also began to distill the alcohol from molasses, and a new brand of raki made from sugar-beet alcohol was introduced under the name Yeni Rakı ('new rakı').
 Molasses gave Yeni Rakı a distinctive bitter taste and helped increase the drink's popularity.

 Today, with increased competition from the private sector, and the privatization of Tekel in 2004, several new brands and types of raki have emerged, each with its own distinct composition and production method, although the overall qualities of the drink have generally been kept consistent.
 These include Efe Rakı, Çilingir Rakı, Mercan Rakı, Fasıl Rakı, Burgaz Rakı, Ata Rakı, and Anadolu Rakı.

-Sarı Zeybek Rakısı, another recent brand, is aged in oak casks, which gives it a distinctive golden colour.
+Changing consumption trends

+According to a 2025 Ipsos study, whisky consumption in Turkey had risen by 155% since 2020, while rakı consumption grew by 31% in the same period.
+Despite this shift, rakı remains the most-consumed traditional spirit in the country.
+Beer remains the most popular alcoholic beverage overall, with annual consumption reaching 1.2 billion litres.
+The study noted that gin and tequila were also gaining popularity, particularly among women.